microsoft/msphpsql/README.md

 - This release contains the PHP 7 port of the SQLSRV and PDO_SQLSRV drivers, and does not provide backwards compatibility with PHP 5.
 - Binding output parameter using emulate prepare is not supported.
-- Linux
-  - ODBC 3.52 is supported but not 3.8.
-  - Connection using named instances using '\' is not supported.
-  - Local encodings other than UTF-8 are not supported, and SQLSRV_ENC_CHAR only supports ASCII characters with ASCII code of 0 to 127.

 ## Known Issues
 -  User defined data types and SQL_VARIANT.
 - Binary column binding with emulate prepare ([issue#140](https://github.com/Microsoft/msphpsql/issues/140) )
-- Linux
-   - Connection pooling is not supported.

 ## Future Plans
 - Expand SQL 16 Feature Support (example: Always Encrypted).